gbolatto/FNChallengeList/README.md

 I used node.js json-server to create a quick fake API to test with so the API used was kind of lackluster.
 API calls are built around it so not the most robust.

-json_sample.json has the API file used for json-server creation.
+json_sample.json has the test file used for json-server creation.